What Is a Split Shift (and How Does It Work)?

 Who Uses this Schedule?

-How Do Split Shifts Work?
+How Does a Split Shift Work?

 Let’s look at an example of this type of schedule in action.
 Imagine that you’re running a restaurant that opens at 11 a.m. and closes at 11 p.m., but the hours between 1 p.m. and 5 p.m. are fairly quiet.
 Since both lunch and dinner can get busy, you want your most experienced employees to work during these hours.